LAWS 3069 State Taxes and GST

 Coordinator James Paterson Opens in new window

-Description This unit examines the Commonwealth statutory regime to the Goods and Services Tax and the NSW statutory regimes relating to Payroll Tax, Land Tax and Stamp Duty.
+Description This subject examines the Commonwealth statutory regime to the Goods and Services Tax and the NSW statutory regimes relating to Payroll Tax, Land Tax and Stamp Duty.
 It provides the framework to critically assess proposals for reform of these taxes.

 Discipline Taxation Law

 Check your HECS Band contribution amount via the Fees page.

 Pre-requisite(s) LAWS 1004

 Restrictions Students enrolled in 2502 Bachelor of Laws (Non graduate entry) must obtain permission to enrol in this subject.

 - Identify the key elements of the States Taxes and GST systems